This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 - Make a note of the bite date and the appearance of the tick (in case your dog develops any disease symptoms, this can be helpful for your veterinarian)

 Some people claim that smothering the embedded tick with petroleum jelly (like Vaseline), rubbing alcohol, or essential oils will make the tick back out of your dog’s skin.
 This is a myth, and experts warn against these methods.
-While “drowning” the tick could help remove the body, the tick’s head will still stay embedded in your dog.
+While “drowning” the tick could help remove the body, the tick’s barbed mouth may stay embedded in your dog.
 And some experts even say using petroleum jelly and other smothering agents can cause the tick to secrete infectious substances from its gut into your dog.

-Instead, it’s best to let your dog’s body naturally expel or dissolve the tick head.
-Once the body is gone, the risk of infection from a tick-borne disease is low.
-So, don’t worry.
+Instead, it’s best to let your dog’s body naturally expel or dissolve the tick “head.”
+Once most of the body is gone, the risk of infection from a tick-borne disease is low.
 If you want to take an extra measure, you can apply an antibiotic ointment to the site just in case.

 After tick removal, keep an eye on your dog to make sure he’s not showing any symptoms of a tick-borne disease.
-Depending on the disease, symptoms could appear as soon as several days or take up to weeks or months to appear.
+Depending on the disease, symptoms could appear within a few days or take up to weeks or months to appear.

 Symptoms to watch out for also depend on the disease, but here are some general tick-borne disease signs.
 If you notice any of these signs, be sure to consult with your veterinarian as soon as possible.